-The global hereditary testing market size was valued at USD 6.39 billion in 2022.
-It is estimated to reach USD 13.65 billion by 2031, growing at a CAGR of 8.8% during the forecast period (2023–2031).
-Factors such as increasing sales and demand for DNA Test Kits, significantly drives the hereditary testing market demand by 2030
+The global hereditary testing market size was valued at USD 7.56 billion in 2024 and is expected to grow from USD 8.23 billion in 2025 to USD 17.58 billion by 2033, growing at a CAGR of 8.8% during the forecast period (2025-2033).

 Hereditary genes are passed down to children or are inheritable from parents.
 Hereditary testing searches a person's genome for particular hereditary variations (variants).
 Genetic variations may affect a person's chance of contracting a disease in harmful, advantageous, neutral (have no effect), or unknown or ambiguous ways.
 Hereditary tests, which can also confirm or rule out a suspected genetic disorder, can be used to estimate a person's chance of developing or passing on a genetic disease.